We Rock Cancer Provides Skin Check Screenings at DMV Events

 “Brian is the only artist who has been to every one of our events, even last year when we had to pivot to a virtual event, he still came down and performed live,” Reed says.
 “We’re really excited to work with Laura and have her grow into our artist family of partners.”

-There will also be a special rock and roll auction with unique products and experiences for people to bid on.
+There will also be a special rock ‘n’ roll auction with unique products and experiences for people to bid on.

 While We Rock Cancer is still in its early stages, the feedback that Reed receives from patients and dermatologists convinces him this is a vital service, and he’s looking forward to growing even more.